| [PUBLISH]

 and intelligent insurer in determining whether he would accept

+the risk").
 Here, the district court found that

 HIH issued the Netan-El endorsement to insure a charter vessel